telenordigital/connect-android-sdk/README.md

         }
     }

+If you are developing a confidential client you should skip to [Next steps for confidential clients](#next-steps-for-confidential-clients)

+### Next steps for public clients

 #### Keeping track of the login state

 The Connect SDK contains the `ConnectTokensStateTracker` class, which exposes the current login